-Did you know that Yellow Point, a small community located between Cedar and Ladysmith has some of the best kayaking spots in Nanaimo?
+Did you know that Yellow Point, a small community located between Cedar and Ladysmith has some of the best kayaking spots?

-I love being out on the ocean, especially while kayaking.
-There is just something so soothing about being able to hear nothing but seagulls flying overhead and the crashing of waves as they reach the rocky shoreline.
-I also never get enough of seeing wildlife in their natural habitat, whether on land or in the water.
-No matter how many seals or starfish I have seen in my life, it just never gets old.
+I love kayaking.
+There is just something so soothing about hearing nothing but seagulls flying overhead and the crashing of waves as they reach the rocky shoreline.
+I also never get tired of seeing wildlife in their natural habitat, whether on land or in the water.
+No matter how many seals, whales or even sea stars I have seen, it never gets old.

-Luckily our kids are just as excited about seeing the abundance of sea creatures hanging off the rocks as I am, so we always make sure to go somewhere that will maintain their interest.
-And Yellow Point is just the place to do that.
+Thankfully our kids are equally excited to see an abundance of sea creatures hanging off the rocks as I am.
+This is why we always make sure to go somewhere that will maintain their interest.
+And Yellow Point is just the place to do that!

 Where to Launch

-The best spot to launch kayaks is in the bay of Blue Heron Park, which can be found off of Yellow Point road (between Roberts Park and Yellow Point Park).
+The best spot to launch kayaks is in the bay of Blue Heron Park, found off of Yellow Point Road between Roberts Park and Yellow Point Park.
 Watch for the ‘Beach Access’ sign.
-From the parking lot there is a short stroll down the steps to the shoreline.
+From the parking lot, there is a short stroll down the steps to the shoreline.

-Even though it is a bit more of a walk, I recommend launching the kayaks when the tide is out, for you have a much better chance of seeing sea life.
+Even though it is a bit more of a walk, I recommend launching the kayaks when the tide is out.
+This way you have a greater chance of seeing sea life.

-The sandstone that creates the shore line of the Blue Heron bay holds an abundance of sea creatures.
+The carved sandstone that creates the shoreline of Blue Heron bay holds an abundance of sea creatures.
 Stay right, and close to shore, and head towards Yellow Point Lodge.
-Obviously I can’t guarantee it, but along the way you should most likely see brightly colored starfish, large kelp crabs (long spindly legs, much like a spider), sea cucumbers, kelp beds, and other plant life.
+Obviously, I can’t guarantee it, but along the way, you should most likely see brightly coloured sea stars, large kelp crabs (long spindly legs, much like a spider), sea cucumbers, kelp beds, and other plant life.

-If for some reason you come up short in the sea life department while kayaking along the rocky shores of Yellow Point, the towering sandstone landscape set before you will surely keep you interested.
+If for some reason you come up short in the sea life department while kayaking along the rocky shores, the towering sandstone landscape set before you will surely keep you interested.